endojs/endo/integration-test/README.md

 Note: The actual commands can be found in the `test_integration` job in the CircleCI config (`.circlci/config.yml`).

 We start with the unit tests that we already have in `test/test.js` of the main directory.
 Then, we transform the test file into a few files that will be used by the bundlers:
-* a ES6 modules version that replaces the maybeExtendPromise local import in the test file (`import { maybeExtendPromise } from '../src/index';`) with an import of the package (`@agoric/eventual-send`)
+* a ES6 modules version that replaces the HandledPromise local import in the test file (`import { HandledPromise } from '../src/index';`) with an import of the package (`@agoric/eventual-send`)
 * a CommonJS version that does the same replacement (this will be used by browserify, which cannot process ES6 modules)
-* a CommonJS version that removes all maybeExtendPromise imports in favor of a global 'maybeExtendPromise' object that will be put in place by a previous `<script>` tag during the tests (this will be used by the unpkg/umd tests).
+* a CommonJS version that removes all HandledPromise imports in favor of a global 'HandledPromise' object that will be put in place by a previous `<script>` tag during the tests (this will be used by the unpkg/umd tests).

 ### Webpack